 A financial contribution towards the cost of the Joint-Use Project equal to the state funding provided by these Regulations is required.
-The contribution made by the Joint-Use Partner(s) shall be not less than 25 percent of eligible project costs.
+The contribution made by the Joint-Use Partner(s) shall be no less than 25 percent of eligible project costs.
 The remaining local contribution may come from any other district source that would not otherwise be available to the State Allocation Board.

-If the school district has passed a local bond which specifies that such funds are to be used for the Joint-Use Project, then the school district may opt to provide up to the full 50 percent local share of eligible costs.
-Any funding provided by the Joint-Use Partner(s) cannot be funds that would otherwise be available to the district.
+If the school district has passed a local bond that was authorized prior to February 27, 2008 which specifies that such funds are to be used for the Joint-Use Project, then the school district may opt to provide up to the full 50 percent local share of eligible costs.
+The Joint-Use Project may also be identified in the voter approved local bond language, the school district board resolution authorizing the bond, or the school district board meeting minutes.